The number of clinical research programs undertaken by the major pharma players has now fallen by as much as 70% in the last ten years.

 Chief executive Shawn Singh says: “AV-101 is mechanistically similar to ketamine, engaging the NMDA receptor, but chemically different,” adding: “this means AV-101 has potential to deliver fast-onset ketamine-like antidepressant benefits, without ketamine’s well-known psychological side effects.”

-Another exciting new discovery in mental health is Sage Therapeutics’ (Nasdaq: SAGE) Zulresso (brexanolone), an injection which targets the GABAA receptors, now the first and only medicine specifically approved to treat postpartum depression (PPD).
+Another exciting new discovery in mental health is Sage Therapeutics’ (Nasdaq: SAGE) Zulresso (brexanolone), an injection that targets the GABAA receptors, now the first and only medicine specifically approved to treat postpartum depression (PPD).

 Despite an unattractive method of administration, with patients requiring a continuous intravenous (IV) infusion for two and a half days, analysts suggest the drug could bring in up to $300 million in peak sales.